Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/04/firefox-about-uri-schema.md

 ## about\:config

-Detailed lists of configuration options, including many that aren’t available in the settings pages.
+Detailed lists of configuration options, including many that aren't available in the settings pages.

 ## about\:license